Shopify POS Review (2025): Features, Pricing & More

 That means you can manage your online and physical store sales and other operations under one system of Shopify POS.
 Isn’t that amazing?

-Here’s what Shopify POS is capable of:
+Here’s what Shopify every POS plan is capable of:

 • Syncs online and in-store inventory in real-time